nicolargo/glancesautopkg/README.md

 Packages are build thanks to the fpm software.

-First of all, we need to install it (with root right):
+First of all, we need to install or update it (with root right):

 .. code-block:: console